-However, when one goes back to history, one sees that those who were ruthless and not shy of completing a hostile exercise to its logical end, were more successful.
-Whether it is right or wrong.. good or bad, the truth is that the in war and in fighting half-way never works.
+However, when one goes back to history, one sees that those who were ruthless and not shy of completing a hostile exercise to its logical end were more successful.
+Whether it is right or wrong.. good or bad, the truth is that the in war and infighting half-way never works.
 Either you go the full way or don’t start at all.

-Nevertheless, If you are fighting an opposition in a war then civility in war of treating your opposition with humanity has not been a best practice.
+Nevertheless, If you are fighting opposition in a war then civility in the war of treating your opposition with humanity has not been a best practice.
 We, in India, have been the prime exponent of that – from Prithviraj Chauhan (against Ghori) to Indira Gandhi (in 1971 against ZA Bhutto and Pakistan).

-Again, I know our culture does believes that being good to your opponent in war IS a virtue but if you would read history you would realize that it is somehow not the best practice.
+Again, I know our culture does believe that being good to your opponent in war IS a virtue but if you would read history you would realize that it is somehow not the best practice.

 That terrorist machine has finally come to an end.

 Today, the news came that Vellupillai Prabhakaran, the 54-year-old founder-chief of the Liberation Tigers of Tamil Eelam (LTTE); and his son Charles Anthony along with LTTE intelligence chief Pottu Amman, Sea Tiger chief, Soosai were dead.
 As the Sri Lankan forces kept on the offensive despite the international pressure, and the interference by politicians from Tamil Nadu like DMK’s Karunanidhi – the SL forces finally got their most coveted prize – Prabhakaran.
 He is finally gone and the force that had made terrorism into an art is finally winding to its demise.

 Prabhakaran was trying to get out of the war zone in a battered ambulance but was surrounded by the Government forces and the ambulance was burnt and 3 bodies were recovered from it.